-Started in the 1970s with an eye towards producing exceptional Napa Valley Cabernet Sauvignon, Silver Oak maintains their extraordinary Cab focus over 40 years later.
-Today, they showcase premium Cabernet Sauvignon from both the Napa Valley and Sonoma's Alexander Valley.
+Started in the 1970s with an eye towards producing exceptional Napa Valley cabernet sauvignon, Silver Oak maintains its extraordinary cab focus over 40 years later.
+Today, they showcase premium cabernet sauvignon from both the Napa Valley and Sonoma's Alexander Valley.

 The elegant influence of American oak plays a critical role in the style and structure of Silver Oak's wine as the final blends are crafted prior to barrel aging.
-Silver Oak's Cab reasonably priced tours and tastings are offered at Napa's Oakville winery.
+Silver Oak's reasonably priced tours and tastings are offered at Napa's Oakville winery.
 They will likely open a second tasting room at the Alexander Valley winery upon completion.

 07 of 08